Icinga/icingaweb2-module-toplevelview/doc/20-Editor.md

 ## History

-Configuration history is saved to disk, so it can be restored manually.
-But there is not web interface.
+Configuration history is saved to disk, so it can be restored manually, but there is no web interface.

 See `/etc/icingaweb2/modules/toplevelview/views/<name>/*.yml`.